Inactivated hepatitis A vaccine, adsorbed.

-Like all medicines, AVAXIM 80 U PEDIATRIC can cause side effects, although not everybody gets them.
+Like any medicines, this medicine can cause side effects in certain subjects, although not everybody gets them.

-Common reactions (reported by less than 1 in 10 people but more than 1 in 100 people): appetite decrease; irritability, insomnia; headache; belly pain, diarrhoea, nausea, vomiting; muscle and joint pain; local injection site reactions such as pain, redness, swelling or induration; fever, fatigue.
+Common reactions (reported by less than 1 in 10 people but by more than 1 in 100 people): headache; nausea, vomiting; loss of appetite; diarrhoea, abdominal pain; muscle and joint pain; mild fever.

-Uncommon reactions (reported by less than 1 in 100 people but more than 1 in 1000 people): Skin eruptions (rash) with inching (urticaria).
+Uncommon reactions (reported by less than 1 in 100 people but by more than 1 in 1000 people): injection site redness.

-Reporting of side effects: If the child gets any side effects, talk to the doctor, pharmacist or nurse.
+Reporting of side effects: If the patient gets any side effects, talk to the doctor, pharmacist or nurse.
 This includes any possible side effects not listed.

-AVAXIM 80 U PEDIATRIC may not work so well if it is given at the same time as the immunoglobulins.
-However the child will probably be protected against the hepatitis A infection.
+Avaxim 160 U may not work so well if it is given at the same time as the immunoglobulins.
+However, the patient will probably be protected against the hepatitis A infection.

 This vaccine can be used as a booster dose in subjects who have received a first vaccination with another inactivated hepatitis A vaccine.

-If the child is taking or has recently taken any other medicines, even one obtained without a prescription, please tell the doctor or pharmacist.
+If the patient is taking or has recently taken any other medicines, even one obtained without a prescription, please tell the doctor or pharmacist.